Linus4/eldritchinstinct/main.typ

 - NPCs don’t always tell the whole truth.
 Your Warden should give hints, but who you do and don’t trust is ultimately your decision.

 === Atmosphere
 - Prepare to die; combat is extremely quick and violent.
-Make your last moments count and revel in your character's tragic demise.
+Make your last moments count and revel in your investigator's tragic demise.
-- Describe your actions in a colorful way and riff off of your character’s occupation in the way you approach situations and describe your actions.
+- Describe your actions in a colorful way and riff off of your investigator’s occupation in the way you approach situations and describe your actions.

 === Planning
 - Think of ways to avoid your obstacles and to stack the odds in your favor through reconnaissance, subtlety, and fact-finding.